 What one can find are examples like the one by Capellanus below.
 The Main Characteristics of Courtly Love.
 Courtly Love Main characteristics: 1.

 English Medieval literature was not written.
-It is was passed by word of mouth from one generation to another by English, Welsh and Irish bards.
-The origins of the stories about King Arthur and the Arthurian Legend are found in many Welsh legends and Celtic Myths which were told by the Bards who therefore contributed to Medieval literature.
 What Is Medieval Poetry? (with pictures) Medieval Poems.
 Poems during the medieval era were religious in nature and written by clerics.

 They were used mostly in church and other religious events.
 Medieval poems were mainly read by troubadours and minstrels.
+According to scholars, literature in the Middle Ages was international rather than local.
 Medieval Poetry.
 Medieval Poetry Romantic stories of courtly love were spread throughout medieval Europe by troubadours and minstrels.

 The language used by this new poetry was intended to be sung, played on musical instruments brought back from the crusades.
 This was a new style of expressive writing.
 One of the first poems to take a romantic turn was La Chanson de Roland (the Song of Roland) an epic about the nephew of Charlemagne.
-Battlefield scenes were transformed into those of ideal love.
-Arthurian legends brought the tale of Tristan and Iseult.
-Aucassin and Nicolette, written by an unknown author, was one of the first to tell a love story with a happy ending.
-Le Roman de la Rose (Story of the Rose) was an allegory of a love affair, unusual in that the main characters never appear as real people, but rather as different voices that stand for their qualities.
 Medieval literature.
 Medieval literature is a broad subject, encompassing essentially all written works available in Europe and beyond during the Middle Ages (that is, the one thousand years from the fall of the Western Roman Empire ca.

 AD 500 to the beginning of the Florentine Renaissance in the late 15th century).
 The literature of this time was composed of religious writings as well as secular works.
-Just as in modern literature, it is a complex and rich field of study, from the utterly sacred to the exuberantly profane, touching all points in-between.
-Works of literature are often grouped by place of origin, language, and genre.
-Languages Medieval Literature.
+Medieval Literature.
 Charlemagne - Facts & Summary.
 According to Einhard, Charlemagne was in good health until the final four years of his life, when he often suffered from fevers and acquired a limp.